Going Hard - Options for a Hard-boot Splitboard Set-up

 In dedicated split-boarding boots, you have:

 The Phantom Slipper has been around a couple of years, and has had great reviews, you can find out more about its development in our podcast with John Keffler here.
-New in the 21/22 season was the Slipper HD (Heavy Duty) with an additional plastic tongue to protect the soft gaitor material, a lot more stiffness, and a higher internal gaiter for more protection from the elements.
+New in the 21/22 season and reviewed by is is the Phantom Slipper HD (Heavy Duty) with an additional plastic tongue to protect the soft gaitor material, a lot more stiffness, and a higher internal gaiter for more protection from the elements.
 Phantom assure us that the original Slipper is still a stonkingly-good boot, and has a tiny weight advantage.
 All Slippers are based around the Atomic Backlands ski touring boot, modified to give a soft boot feel, with the lower buckle moved to the ankle pivots to alleviate heel lift and the addition of Phantoms Link Lever, a sprung version of the Atomic lever, which flips up in tour/walk mode and clicks back into place for riding.
 The link Lever is available in various strengths of spring, enabling a tailored ride depending on your weight.

 See our review here - for narrow feet up to 295mm, this is a hugely comfortable boot, giving excellent surfy feel and precise adjustments, though is expensive and showed some interesting wear and tear quite quickly (all fixable).